Ethics & Responsible AI

 AI systems should be inclusive and accessible, and should not involve or result in unfair discrimination.

-Implementation: Bias testing across protected attributes, proxy variable analysis, disparate impact measurement, demographic parity assessment, ongoing fairness monitoring.
+Implementation: Bias testing across protected attributes, proxy variable analysis, disparate impact measurement, demographic parity assessment, ongoing fairness monitoring, and intersectional bias analysis for machine learning models.

 4. Privacy Protection and Security